Azure/azure-dev/templates/todo/projects/python-mongo-swa-func/README.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=498930203&machine=standardLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=WestUs2)
 [![Open in Remote - Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/todo-python-mongo-swa-func)

-A blueprint for getting a React.js web app with Python (FastAPI) API and a MongoDB API in Cosmos database onto Azure.
+A blueprint for getting a React web app with Python (FastAPI) API and a MongoDB database running on Azure.
 The frontend, currently a ToDo application, is designed as a placeholder that can easily be removed and replaced with your own frontend code.
 This architecture is for hosting static web apps with serverless logic and functionality.

 Let's jump in and get this up and running in Azure.
 When you are finished, you will have a fully functional web app deployed to the cloud.
 In later steps, you'll see how to setup a pipeline and monitor the application.